cloudposse/terraform-aws-components/modules/eks/loki/README.md

 ---
 title: "Component: `eks/loki`"
 tags:
+  - component/eks/loki
-  - component
+  - layer/grafana
-  - layer/monitoring
+  - provider/aws
-  - aws
+  - provider/helm
 ---

 Grafana Loki is a set of resources that can be combined into a fully featured logging stack.
 Unlike other logging